SourceBox-LLC/FineFoundry/docs/user-guide/cli-usage.md

   --mode parent_child --pairs-path reddit_pairs.json
 ```

-This ignores `--max-posts` and focuses on the given post/thread.
+Proxy settings are configured in the script file itself.
+See [Proxy Setup](../deployment/proxy-setup.md) for details.

 ______________________________________________________________________

-## When to use CLI vs GUI
+## CLI vs GUI

-Use the **GUI** when you want to:

-- Explore boards, parameters, and datasets interactively.
-- Iterate on scraping and dataset settings with visual feedback.
-- Manage training runs and inference from a single desktop app.

-Use the **CLI** when you want to:

-- Schedule scrapes or dataset builds as cron jobs.
-- Integrate scraping and dataset building into larger Python workflows.
-- Reproduce the same configuration across machines or CI.

-For a complete overview of all tabs and features, see the **[GUI Overview](gui-overview.md)** and the tab‑specific guides.
+Use the GUI when you want to explore interactively, iterate on settings with visual feedback, or manage the full workflow from scraping through training and inference in one place.

+Use the CLI when you're automating—cron jobs, CI pipelines, batch processing, or reproducing exact configurations across machines.
+The CLI gives you the same functionality with scriptability.

 ______________________________________________________________________

-## Synthetic data generation: `src/synthetic_cli.py`
+## Synthetic Data Generation

-The synthetic CLI generates training data from documents (PDF, DOCX, TXT, HTML) and URLs using Unsloth's SyntheticDataKit.
+The synthetic CLI generates training data from your documents and web pages.
+Point it at PDFs, Word docs, text files, or URLs, and it produces Q&A pairs, chain-of-thought examples, or summaries.

-### Basic example
+### Basic Usage

 ```bash
 python src/synthetic_cli.py --source document.pdf --output qa_pairs.json
 ```

-This will:

-- Load the specified model (default: `unsloth/Llama-3.2-3B-Instruct`).
-- Ingest and chunk the document.
-- Generate Q&A pairs from each chunk.
-- Save the combined dataset to `qa_pairs.json`.
-- Save results to the FineFoundry database by default (use `--no-db` to disable).

-### Multiple sources
+This loads a model, chunks your document, generates Q&A pairs from each chunk, and saves everything to JSON.
+Results also go to the FineFoundry database by default.

+You can process multiple sources at once:

 ```bash
 python src/synthetic_cli.py \